Hearing “Char Dham” instantly fills every devotee’s heart with spirituality, right? Do you feel the same way?

 And you want to visit, don’t you?

 There is a legendary belief that you can’t undertake the journey unless the divine calls you.
-I don’t know how true that is, but hearing the name of the Char Dham evokes a special feeling.
+I’m not sure how accurate that is, but hearing the name of the Char Dham evokes a special feeling.

 By God’s grace, I have had the privilege of visiting the Char Dham twice.
-However, during my first visit, I knew nothing about it—I was in 10th grade back then.
-Throughout the journey, I kept asking my father countless questions—how these temples came to be, why they are significant and much more.
+However, during my first visit, I knew nothing about it—I was in 10th grade at the time.
+Throughout the journey, I asked my father countless questions—how these temples came to be, why they are significant, and many more.

 Do questions like these cross your mind, too?
 If you haven’t found someone to answer them, don’t worry—I’ll provide the answers.